Skip to content

 1. To filter the results of this two-dimensional array, use the Having clause

-2. To sort or paginate data within a single group of the two-dimensional array, use order by, limit, offset statements
+2. To sort or paginate data within a single group in the two-dimensional array, use the order by, limit, offset series of statements

-3. To sort or paginate the groups of the two-dimensional array, use sorder by, slimit, soffset statements
+3. To sort or paginate the groups themselves of the two-dimensional array, use the sorder by, slimit, soffset series of statements

-For a detailed explanation of the two-dimensional data structure and sorting/pagination features, refer to Sorting and Pagination.
+For a detailed explanation of the two-dimensional data structure and sorting/pagination functions, please refer to Sorting and Pagination.

 Having Clause (having-clause)

-The Having clause is used to filter the results after group aggregation, similar to the WHERE clause, but acting on aggregated data.
+The Having clause is used to filter the results after group aggregation, similar to the WHERE clause, but acts on aggregated data.

 Basic Syntax